rstudio/blastula/README.md

 For example, the `{sender}` part references an object *not* in the global workspace.
 Rather, it refers the named argument `sender = "Mike"` in the function call.
-The order of searching is from within the function first, then the search moves to variables in the global environment.
+The order of searching is from within the function first, then, the search moves to variables in the global environment.

 ``` r
 library(blastula)